CDCgov/prime-reportstream/prime-router/docs/getting-started/README.md

 <details>
   <summary>Gradle/Apple Silicon</summary>
 Use Gradle to launch ReportStream, as it will set up the environment variables that ReportStream needs.
+If you are on a Mac with the custom Apple CPU and are following this guide step by step you've already done this step when you seeded Postgres db and vault.

 ```bash
 ./gradlew run